tylerbutler/FluidFramework/.changeset/salty-tools-carry.md

 `getJsonSchema` now takes in `ImplicitAllowedTypes` instead of `ImplicitFieldSchema` since it can't handle optional roots.
 `getJsonSchema` also takes in the new `TreeSchemaEncodingOptions` to provide options for how to handle stored keys vs property keys, and fields with defaults.

-Now that `getJsonSchema` takes in configuration options, its results are no longer cached.
+Now that `getJsonSchema` takess in configuration options, its results are no longer cached.